rababahmed/fondoo/README.md

-# TezzBites
+# Fondoo

-TezzBites provides a suite of tools to manage a restaurant's day to day operations.
+Fondoo provides a suite of tools to manage a restaurant's day to day operations.

 ---